Anvisa incorporates RDC 327 rules into Ordinance 344 and formalizes veterinary prescription of cannabis

 Veterinary prescription formalized by Anvisa

-The new Annex 12 of List E (Proscribed Plants and Fungi) brings a significant change.
-The rule explicitly allows veterinarians authorized by the Federal Council of Veterinary Medicine (CFMV) to prescribe cannabis products and medications.
+The new Annex 12 of List E (Prohibited Plants and Fungi) brings a significant change.
+The norm explicitly allows veterinarians authorized by the Federal Council of Veterinary Medicine (CFMV) to prescribe cannabis products and medications.

-For this, it is necessary for the items to have Sanitary Authorization and to be regularized for commercialization in Brazil.
-According to Anvisa, the prescription must comply with the requirements for special control prescription notification, in accordance with current legislation and Decree No. 5,053/2004.
+For this, it is necessary for the items to have Sanitary Authorization and be regularized for commercialization in Brazil.
+According to Anvisa, the prescription must follow the requirements for special control prescription notification, as per current legislation and Decree No. 5,053/2004.

 The resolution paves the regulatory way for the future market of specific veterinary products.
 The text includes in List A3 (Psychotropic Substances) veterinary products for medicinal purposes based on cannabis derivatives that are to be regularized with the Ministry of Agriculture and Livestock (MAPA).